PhilippMundhenk/NoFrillsPhotoSharing/README.md

 The minimal set of functions however is functional.

 ## Installation
-Simply download the files in this repository and place it somewhere into a serveable directory in your PHP server.
+Simply download the files in this repository and place it somewhere into a serveable directory (<directory>) in your PHP server.

 ## Configuration
 Have a look at the config.php.
 It is commented and should be pretty self-explanatory.

+## Usage
+- Open your web browser and browse to the folder where you placed your files.
+If configured, enter password, try the buttons.
+It's straight-forward.
+- Call <directory>/php/slideshow.php for a slideshow of full-resolution uploads.

 ## Dependencies
 - partially based on: https://github.com/DynamsoftRD/HTML5-Photo-Upload